GridProtectionAlliance/gsf/Source/Documentation/GrafanaFunctions.md

 ## Range

-Returns a single value that represents the range, i.e., maximum - minimum, of the values in the source series.
+Returns a single value that represents the range, i.e., `maximum - minimum`, of the values in the source series.

 * Signature: `Range(expression)`
 * Example: `Range(FILTER ActiveMeasurements WHERE SignalType='FREQ')`